catalyzeio/paas-cli-reference/combined_docs.md

   -r, --resolve=true        Whether or not to attempt to automatically resolve incomplete SSL certificate issues
 ```

-`certs update` works nearly identical to the [certs create](#CertsCreate) command.
+`certs update` works nearly identical to the <a data-unique="CertsCreate">certs create</a> command.
 All rules regarding self signed certs and certificate resolution from the `certs create` command apply to the `certs update` command.
 This is useful for when your certificates have expired and you need to upload new ones.
 Simply update your certs, then redeploy your services.
 Here is a sample command

 ```
 catalyze certs update mywebsite.com ~/path/to/new/cert.pem ~/path/to/new/priv.key